Media, Journalism & Entertainment job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-05

 Mid-Career Candidates

-Biggest mistake: Leading with years of experience instead of showing measurable workflow wins, audience results, or cross-platform production range.
+Biggest mistake: Relying on brand-name newsroom experience alone instead of showing measurable audience, workflow, or production results.

 Career Switchers